muhendis/FDM.sh/README.md

-# FDM.sh : İnterface in one script
+# FDM.sh : Interface in one script

 FDM.sh (File and Directory Management) provides an interface that runs on the terminal that handles general file and directory operations and basic data file operations.